ideyedi/ideyedi/README.md

 Skills
 - Familiar with Java and Python
 - Experiences in back-end framework SpringBoot, FastAPI and Flask
-- Experiences with public cloud that are AWS, GCP
+- Experiences with public cloud that are Azure
 - Experiences in machine learning framework Pytorch and Tensorflow
 - Experiences in provisioning frameworks which are SaltStack, Ansible